filecoin-project/lily/README.md

 These variables may also be set using equivalent cli flags.

-By default visor uses probabilistic sampling with a rate of 0.0001.
+By default lily uses probabilistic sampling with a rate of 0.0001.
 During testing it can be easier to override to remove sampling by setting the following environment variables:

 ```